ShonTaware/RISC-V_Core_4_Stage/README.md

   ## Designing a Simple Calculator
   A simple implementation of a single stage basic calculator is done in TL-Verilog.
 The calculator will have two 32-bit input data and one 3-bit opcode.
 Depending upon the opcode value, calculator operation is selected.

-  The below snippet shows the implementation in MakerChip.
+  The below snippet shows the implementation in Makerchip.
 Here all the working of the calculator is done in a single stage.

   <img src="images/calc_simple1.JPG" height="500">

   ## Pipelining the Calculator
   The simple calculator developed above is pipelined using TL-Verilog.
 It seems very easy in TL-Verilog.
-No need of `always_ff @ (clk)` or any flip-flops, the pipelining can be done just by using `|calc` for defining pipiline and `@1` or `@2` for writing stages of pipeline.
+No need of `always_ff @ (clk)` or any flip-flops, the pipelining can be done just by using `|calc` for defining pipeline and `@1` or `@2` for writing stages of pipeline.

   The below snippet shows that in the pipeline Stage-1 is used for accepting inputs and Stage-2 for arithmetic operations.

   <img src="images/calc_pipelined1.JPG" height="500">

   ## Adding Validity to Calculator
   TL-Verilog supports a very unique feature called `validity`.
 Using validity, we can define tha condition when a specific signal will hold a valid content.
-The validity conditions is written using `?$valid_variable_name`.
+The validity condition is written using `?$valid_variable_name`.

   The below snippet shows the implementation of validity.
 The calculator operation will only be carried out when there is no reset and it is a valid cycle.